Need a hit toddler activity? Make up some bubble foam in seconds!

 I wanted to make rainbow bubble foam so I went with 1/2 cup water + 1/4 cup bubble bath for each of my small batches.
-For color, add a little food coloring then whip it with a hand mixer on med-high for one minute.
+For color, I added a little food coloring then whip it with a hand mixer on med-high for one minute.

-Use a big bowl (trust me) and you’ll end up with stiff peak.
+Use a big bowl (trust me) and you’ll end up with stiff peaks.
 You’ll just “know” when it’s done and ready.
 If you’ve ever made whipping cream, this it’s similar to that concept.

 Usually, I make one batch for my toddler and let him play in a dry bath tub with it.
 The day I took these pictures, I was feeling especially foam generous and made FOUR batches so we could have rainbow bubble foam.
 It was totally worth the small amount of effort because it was completely awesome to play in that much foam.